learninglab-dev/the-resources/data/resources/projects/SOCIOL1130/digital-storytelling.md

 ### CAPTURING IN ZOOM

-Zoom is a fantastic tool for recording interviews, and can of course be used to record yourself as well.
+Zoom is a convenient and solid tool for recording interviews, and can of course be used to record yourself as well.

 * [A guide to recording in Zoom](http://resources.learninglab.xyz/simple/projects/SOCIOL1130/recording-in-Zoom)